MicrosoftDocs/mixed-reality/mixed-reality-docs/cursors.md

 ## Cursor customization recommendations
-If developers would like to customize their own cursor feedback behaviors and appearances, here are some design decommendations:
+If you would like to customize the cursor feedback behaviors and appearances, here are some design recommendations:

 ### Cursor scale
 * The cursor should be no larger than the available targets, allowing users to easily interact with and view the content.